 “C’mon down little birdy,” taunted the alchemist.
 The mind flayer did not deign to reply, though it looked more confident as Xan’s dagger deflected off its shield spell.

-Liberty was able to give the aberration pause as she took a page from its book and flung her own lightning bolt.
-The spell struck Zyrxog full center and it shook viciously from the impact.
-Its milky eyes glared hatefully down at the sorcerer, but then widened as it scrambled to avoid a second bolt of arcane lightning.
+Liberty was able to give the aberration pause as she took a page from its book and flung a lightning bolt of her own.
+The spell struck Zyrxog full center, and it shook viciously from the impact.
+Its milky eyes glared hatefully down at the sorcerer then widened as it scrambled to avoid a second bolt of arcane lightning.
 Liberty’s hair stood on end as she curled her glowing hands into fists.

 In response to the assault, Zyrxog plucked a red bead off of a necklace hidden beneath its face tentacles and casually tossed it to the floor in the middle of the adventurers.
 Catch, they heard a moment before the bead exploded, blooming into a fireball that they all dove to evade – mostly successfully.
 The tail of Liberty’s coat was singed, but she was otherwise not much harmed, and Xan had somehow completely avoided harm.
 The other two got away with only minor burns.